 This Summer School will consist of a minimum of 45 contact hours with teaching taking place between 9am and 5pm from Monday to Friday.
-This is an example timetable for the two-week Women's Health course.
-Please note that content and timings are subject to change.
+An indicative timetable will be available shortly and a detailed timetable will be available on KEATS in June 2020.

 Learning outcomes and objectives